Hannah Buckling: Junior national team

-Within 20 months of having Ryan be her coach on her local club side and as a fifteen-year-old, she made the Australian u-17 team with her first international appearance for Australia occurring at the 2008 Australian Junior Tour at the Pythia Cup in Greece where her team was runners-up.
+Within 20 months of having Jamie Ryan being her coach on her local club side and as a fifteen-year-old, she made the Australian u-17 team with her first international appearance for Australia occurring at the 2008 Australian Junior Tour at the Pythia Cup in Greece where her team was runners-up.
 The tour also included stops in Italy and Hungary.
 In 2010, she was a member of the under-19 women's national water polo team that did a European tour.
 In 2010, as a member of the junior national team, she was a member of the team that toured California and part of the squad that competed in international friendlies against the United States, New Zealand and Canada.
 She was part of the junior national team again in 2011 and in July, she was invited to be part of the training squad for the junior national squad that was training in Perth in preparation for the Junior World Championships.
 She was a member of the Australian side that finished third at the 2011 FINA Junior World Championships.

 Senior national team

 Buckling is a member of the Australia women's national water polo team.
 At the 2011 Canada Cup, she scored a goal in the first period in the gold medal match against China that the Australian team ended up winning.
 She competed in the Pan Pacific Championships in January 2012 for the Australian Stingers.
 She scored a goal in a Stingers 8–7 win over the United States.
 In 2011, her goal was to make the national team and compete at the 2016 Summer Olympics.
-In February 2012, she was named to the final training squad for the 2012 Summer Olympics.
-She attended training camp that started on 20 February 2012 at the Australian Institute of Sport.
-The team of seventeen players will be cut to thirteen before the team departs for the Olympic games, with the announcement being made on 13 June.

 She was part of the Stingers squad that competed in a five-game test against Great Britain at the AIS in late February 2012.
 This was the team's first matches against Great Britain's national team in six years.

-Buckling was a member of the Australian Stingrays squad that competed at the Tokyo 2020 Olympics.
-The head coach was Predrag Mihailović.
+Buckling was a member of the Australian Stingers squad that competed at the Tokyo 2020 Olympics.
 By finishing second in their pool, the Aussie Stingers went through to the quarterfinals.
 They were beaten 8-9 by Russia and therefore did not compete for an Olympic medal.
-Australia at the 2020 Summer Olympics details the team's performance in depth.